 10 | KEEN Utility Men’s Pittsburgh 6″ Steel Toe Waterproof Work Boot

 But the shorter shelf life could also be tied to the long, heavy work men subject them to.
 The soles are oil-resistant and slip-resistant with steel toes, but with a construction that allows for plenty of bending, climbing and lifting.
-That makes them great for long workdays in outdoor and some industrial settings.
+That makes them great for long workdays in outdoor and some industrial settings, and also the best work boots for walking on concrete all day.

 As far as the steal toes go, these are super comfortable.
 And that’s true just about as soon as you put them on your feet.
 That’s right there are almost no complaints about the wear-in time of these shoes.